HBBisenieks/jackalope_keyboard/README.md

 - [ ] BOM and build guide
 - [ ] Default firmware

+## Firmware
+The Jackalope can run either [QMK](https://github.com/HBBisenieks/qmk_firmware/tree/jackalope_boards/keyboards/jackalope) with a pro-micro or KMK with a KB2040.
+Default keymap is still a work-in-progress pending actual hardware testing.

 ## Images
 Renders of the left and right split PCBs: